xixogo5105/uiptv/M3U_IMPORT_GUIDE.md

-# M3U Playlist Import Guide

-This file demonstrates the format for bulk importing M3U playlist links and converting them to Xtreme accounts when desired.

 ## Format Overview

 Each M3U playlist URL should be on its own line or separated by spaces.
 The parser supports: